 This is the sad side of the history of NASA, which started its important work sixty-one years ago, in October of 1958.
-In spite of the tragedies, in which 17 astronauts died, it is safe to say that the American government’s organization has brought forward our knowledge of space and other planets more than any other organization in any other country.
+In spite of the tragedies, in which 17 astronauts died, it is safe to say that the American government’s organization has brought forward our knowledge of space and other planets more than any other organization in any country.

 NASA managed to “put men on the Moon”, to stay with JFK’s quote, six times.
 Apollo 11, 12, 14, 15, 16 and 17 were successful, while Apollo 13 needed to take a round trip, as we all know, thanks to Steven Spielberg.
 A total of twelve astronauts walked around up there.

 The end of the Moon flights, 47 years ago, was not the end of excitement.
 Sure, once in a while Washington D.C. decreased NASA’s budget.
 At times, those political decisions forced the Space Administration to think small.
 But even at those moments, the brilliance of NASA became evident.